loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

 !!! summary "basic_result&lt;_, T, E&gt; --> E"

-    Unwraps a result, yielding the content of an `failure`.
+    Unwraps a result, yielding the content of an `err`.

 !!! warning "exceptions"

-    Raise `mitama::runtime_panic` if a result is containing `success` value.
+    Raise `mitama::runtime_panic` if a result is containing `ok` value.

 !!! hint "remarks"